Skip to main content

 The threshold where the math actually flips

 The election pays once SE-tax savings exceed the all-in compliance + opportunity cost.
-Run the math at three benchmark income levels:
+Run the math at four benchmark income levels (2026 figures; SE tax assessed on the 92.35% basis, Social Security capped at the $184,500 wage base):

-At $80K of net SE income, you net ~$3K after overhead—real but not life-changing, and one IRS-attention-getting error wipes it out.
+At $80K of net SE income, you net under ~$3K after overhead— real but not life-changing, and one IRS-attention-getting error wipes it out.
 At $120K and up, the math is comfortably in the green.
 Above $300K the curve flattens because Social Security wage-base savings cap out and only the 2.9% Medicare differential (and the 0.9% Additional Medicare above $200K single) keeps accruing.

 Operator rules of thumb: